Klnder/Klnder/README.md

 <h3 align="center">Who am I ?</h3>

-:computer: Just finish Tech educators Full Stack bootcamp, learning all the basics of MERN applications
+:computer: Just finish Tech educators Full Stack bootcamp, where I learn all the basics of how to develop a full stack MERN application

 :mortar_board: Graduated in 2018 at ISEN in France of Informatic Engineer